-In 2023 and 2024, Ocean-based Climate Solutions, Inc. plans to build three 400 m ocean upwelling pumps and deploy them off Hawaii to begin converting CO2 into ocean fish food and restore that region of the North Pacific.
+In the near future, Ocean-based Climate Solutions, Inc. plans to build three 400 m ocean upwelling pumps and deploy them off Hawaii to begin converting CO2 into ocean fish food and restore that region of the North Pacific.

 The need for our technology is predicted to increase as more companies adopt sustainability as their core business model.
 Our partners may include airlines, energy suppliers, manufacturing companies, and other high-emission industries wishing to convert their CO2 emissions into fish food, boosting fish populations, mitigating overfishing, and restoring our planet.